D. Profiles of your preferences

 - Validation services: to confirm your address and ensure any Direct Debit instructions are set up correctly.

-- Your chosen recipients of your donation(s) (please note that you can donate anonymously if you prefer);
+- Your chosen Partners for your donation(s) (please note that you can donate anonymously if you prefer).

 - JustSow Giving Ltd (“JustSow”).